linkeddata/gold/README.md

     go run ~/go/src/github.com/linkeddata/gold/server/*.go -https=":8443" -root="/home/user/data/" -debug

-To see a list of avialable options:
+To see a list of available options:

     ~/go/bin/server -help

+`IMPORTANT`: Please consider running gold as a regular user instead of root.
+Since gold treats all files equally, and even though uploaded files are not made executable, it will not prevent clients from uploading malicious shell scripts.

 ## License